SiulRek/ImageMLResearch/docs/source/index.rst

 Welcome to |IMLResearch| |version|
 ===================================

 |IMLResearch| is a toolkit to help with image-based machine learning projects using Python.
-It includes functions for data handling, preprocessing, plotting, and more.
+Built on `Keras <https://keras.io/>`_ with `TensorFlow <https://www.tensorflow.org/>`_, this library provides functions for data handling, preprocessing, visualization, and more.
 These functions are combined into a single ``Researcher`` class to make experimentation easier and more efficient.
 Key features include hyperparameter tuning and experiment report generation.
 Note that this toolkit is specifically tailored for image classification tasks and does not support regression problems.

 |IMLResearch| is hosted on `GitHub <https://github.com/SiulRek/ImageMLResearch>`_ and registered on `PyPI <https://test.pypi.org/project/imlresearch/>`_.
 This project was part of a master thesis conducted at FH JOANNEUM (Graz).
 You can find the thesis `here <https://epub.fh-joanneum.at/obvfhjhs/content/titleinfo/11577952>`_.